Our Overarching Strategy

-STRAND 1: DEFEND COMMUNITIES FROM THE COSTS & RISKS OF FOSSIL-FUEL AND NUCLEAR ENERGY EXPLOITATION
+STRAND 1: RESIST FOSSIL-FUEL AND NUCLEAR ENERGY EXTRACTION

-New Energy Economy was founded in 2004 to build a sustainable, carbon and pollution-free energy future for our health and the environment.
+New Energy Economy was founded in 2004 to build a fossil-fuel and nuclear free energy future for our health and the environment.

 Our Theory of Change

-New Energy Economy works to empower grassroots community members to transform their lived realities on the ground by participating in the redesign and transformation of our energy systems – the basis of our economy.
+New Energy Economy works to radically transform our energy systems – the basis of our economy.
 The current energy model of extraction and exploitation has had devastating effects on our climate, on the health of communities, especially Native and low-income communities, and on our local economies.
 Climate disruption threatens the stability of the ecosystems on which we depend for food, water, shelter, and livelihood.
 In order to develop resilient local economies based on mutualism and reciprocity, we must stop raping and pillaging the earth for fossil fuel and nuclear energy resources and shift our economy away from these exploitative models of energy generation.

 New Energy Economy believes in the power of investing in local economic infrastructure and relationships that enable communities to meet their basic needs at a scale that keeps the ecological and human impacts visible so that communities can influence and be accountable for the decisions that shape their lives.

 Our strategy to achieve that vision is two-fold: disrupt the current energy model and put an end to the destruction it causes AND create the renewable energy solutions on the ground that inspire communities to believe in their power and right to transition to a better way.